Zaddyp/YARD/README.md

 * Log in and Sign up - users can log in and sign up
     * verifying emails
-* Bio - users can view their profiles
+* Bio - users can view their profile and personal posts
 * Home - user can see feeds
     * user can post
 * Compose
-    * users can post photos, texts and videos
+    * users can post photos,and texts
-    * video uploading - size and storing in the database
-* Gestures - users can double tap to like
+* Gestures - users can swipe left or right to delete picture they wanted to post
-* Animation - animated logo
+* Animation - animated progress bar
-* SDKs
+* SDKs - Google Maps SDK to get the location
-* Visual Polish from external libraries
+* Visual Polish from external libraries - Lottie

 **Optional Nice-to-have Stories**
+* Delete Account - Privacy
+* beautifying the app for better UI/UX
+* log out
+* Google fonts for app font
 * Events - users can see whats happening like trends etc
 * Search - users can search for other users
 * Refresh to see new posts
-* post can show locations
 * search with different flters like based on school, majors etc
-* log in with gmail option
+* log in with facebook option
 * chat
-* algorithm to suggest
 * stories
-* beautifying the app for better UI/UX

 ### 2. Screen Archetypes